tizonia/tizonia-openmax-il/README.md

 [Upgrade (Debian / Ubuntu / Raspbian)](#upgrade-debian--ubuntu--raspbian) to learn
 how to install the new Python 3 dependencies!).

-> NOTE: See Tizonia's website for more info:
+> See Tizonia's website: [Global Spotify playlist search and
-> [Global Spotify playlist search and other improvements in Tizonia
+> other improvements in Tizonia
 > 0.19.0](https://tizonia.org/news/2019/03/19/release-0-19-0/)

 <details><summary><b>Show more</b></summary>